chinpeerapat/OpenAssistantGPT/README.md

 ## Contact

-For support or inquiries, please [open an issue](https://github.com/yourusername/AIAlexa/issues).
+For support or inquiries related to Professor Joubin's implementation, please [open an issue](https://github.com/yourusername/AIAlexa/issues).